HamzaMalik92/HamzaMalik92/README.md

 Software Engineer
 -----------------

-I'm a passionate software developer with almost 3 years of experience, specializing in Java, Springboot, Android, and Flutter development.
+I'm a passionate software developer with over 3 years of experience, specializing in Core Java, Springboot, Android, and Flutter development.
 I have a strong background in building and maintaining complex applications.

 * 🌍  I'm based in Lahore, Pakistan
 * ✉️  You can contact me at [hamzamalikcs20+github@gmail.com](mailto:hamzamalikcs20+github@gmail.com)